 The statcfg utility enables the administrator to configure an Oracle Database sheet to report statistics for a specific Oracle Database instance.
 Until you run the statcfg utility, the oracle-database-stats SMF service is disabled, and you will not see an Oracle Database sheet.

 The Oracle Solaris user and group that this oracle-database-stats service instance will run as.
+See Additional User Configuration for Oracle Database Instances for additional configuration required for the user specified by user.

 The name of the Oracle Database instance that this oracle-database-stats:sid service instance will monitor.

-Perform the following configuration for user:
+Perform the following configuration for the user specified by user:

 Ensure that user has the following authorizations assigned: